rustprooflabs/pgdd/README.md

 introspection via standard SQL query syntax.
 This extension makes it easy to provide a usable data dictionary to all users of a PostgreSQL database.

-The extension is built on the Rust [pgx framework](https://github.com/zombodb/pgx) as of version 0.4.0.
+The extension is built on the Rust [pgrx framework](https://github.com/tcdi/pgrx) as of version 0.4.0.

 ## Compatibility